NLI4CT: Multi-Evidence Natural Language Inference for Clinical Trial Reports: Annotation

 \subsection{Statement annotation}

-A group of domain experts, including clinical trial organizers from a major cancer research center, took part in the annotation task.
+A group of 4 domain experts, including clinical trial organizers from the Manchester Cancer Institute and the Digital Experimental Cancer Medicine Team (DECMT), took part in the annotation task, with one expert performing the majority of the annotations.
+We supplied annotators with an annotation guide, displayed in the appendix, which was refined following the annotation of 100 pilot examples by the principal expert annotator to optimize the overall annotation process.
 Annotators were provided with a CTR section prompt, and two CTRs, a primary and a secondary, as seen in step (B) of Figure \ref{anno}.
-The annotation task was first to generate an entailment statement, a short statement that makes an objectively true claim about the contents of the prompted section of the trial(s), Step (C) of Figure \ref{anno} Annotators could choose to write a statement about the contents of the primary trial or to compare both the primary and secondary trials.
-The objective was to generate non-trivial statements, i.e. solving the inference requires reading and understanding multiple rows of the CTR section.
+The annotation task was first to generate an entailment statement, a short statement that makes an objectively true claim about the contents of the prompted section of the trial(s).
+In step (C) of Figure \ref{anno} annotators could choose to write a statement about the contents of the primary trial or to compare both the primary and secondary trials.
+The objective was to generate non-trivial statements, encouraging to solve the inference by reading and understanding multiple rows of the CTR section.
 Non-trivial statements typically included summarisation, comparisons, negation, relations, inclusion, superlatives, aggregations, or rephrasing.
-However, non-trivial sentences are not limited to these types, and any statement involving understanding and reasoning was accepted.
+However, the sentences were not limited to these types, and any statement involving understanding and reasoning was accepted.

 Each CTR is divided into 4 sections (Table 1), and each of these sections represents a set of facts.
 And for all annotated statements we select a subset of these facts that support the label assigned to the statement, see Figure 1 and (D) in Figure \ref{anno}.
 This collection of facts is designated as evidence.
 There is always at least one piece of evidence relevant to the inference for any given statement.
 In cases where negation is used, e.g. \textit{clinical trial A does not have a placebo arm} annotators are asked to provide the full CTR section as evidence, as we believe this type of retrieval is more reflective of human inference patterns.